- The Washington Times - Friday, January 16, 2026

 This enforcement vacuum basically gives tech companies a free pass, as it fails to hold them accountable for what happens on their platforms.

-Google says more than 85% of fake and policy-violating reviews are blocked or removed before anyone actually sees them.
+Google says more than 85% of fake and policy-violating reviews are blocked or removed before anyone sees them.

 Advertisement